larsgr/gene-id-mapping/README.md

 ## The toy-assembly dataset (data/toy-assemblies)

 The both copies of the HoxC A cluster from two versions of Atlantic salmon reference genome (Ssal_v3.1 and ICSASG_v2) and Rainbow trout (Omyk) was extracted as a small dataset to use for testing.
+This includes th corresponding gene annotations (gff) from Ensembl and NCBI for these regions.

-The corresponding gff for these regions must be extracted.
-The scripts to do this must be created.
-In progress...
-See [docs/creating-toy-dataset.md](docs/creating-toy-dataset.md) for more details and progress.
+ The gff extraction scripts are in `data/toy-assemblies`.
+See [docs/creating-toy-dataset.md](docs/creating-toy-dataset.md) for more details.

 ## Getting Started